eoriont/eoriont.github.io/about.md

 # About me

-My name is oriont.
+My name is Elijah Tarr.
 I like to program random things, mostly games and utilities.
 I have way too many projects, but the one I am working on right now is an 8 bit CPU built on breadboards.
 I plan to make it run a couple games as a demonstration, where I can make an assembler and maybe even my own language to compile.